Jens-Co/Jens-Co/README.md

 # 💫About Me :

-🌱 I can do some things with **Java, JavaScript, TypeScript, nodejs, MySql**
+🌱 I can do some things with **Java, JavaScript, nodejs, MySql, MongoDB**

 #👨‍💻 A few of my projects are